Cannabis Oil: The Essential Guide

 The ruling does, however, decriminalise the use of cannabis for medicinal purposes.
 Previously many of those who used medicinal cannabis products to alleviate various symptoms, such as cancer patients, and those suffering from anxiety, PTSD, Alzheimer’s and Parkinson’s, were technically doing so unlawfully.
 Read the full article: Private Cannabis Use Now Legal in South Africa

 Cannabis oil is most commonly taken orally as drops.
 Take your drops sublingually, or under your tongue and hold there for around a minute before swallowing to allow the drops to be diffused through the mucous membranes beneath your tongue.
 Because there are a great many capillaries under the tongue, it has a direct route into your bloodstream, allowing it to work faster and more efficiently.

-Ideally, your dosage should be prescribed by qualified and experienced healthcare professional.
+Ideally, your dosage should be prescribed by a qualified and experienced healthcare professional.
 Various brands have products offering different strengths.
 Also, different conditions require different dosages to be effective, and some people may need more than others to have the desired effect.
 Typically, one should start with the recommended dose for a week and build up weekly in small increments until no further benefit is felt.
 Then, gradually reduce the dosage incrementally until you find an ideal dosage for the desired effect.

-Buy Online at Organica
+Buy Cannabis Oil Online at Organica

 You can purchase Cannabis products from our online store, and we will courier your package to your door or to a nearby collection point anywhere in South Africa.